A landscape with mountains in the background and icons for renewable energy and data analysis over a water surface.

 Read more

-CO2 utilisation and integrated energy
+CO2 utilisation & integrated energy

 Using CO2 to store generated electricity